Increase Precision of Numeric Calculations

 Digits = 32

-Change the precision for a single vpa
+Change the precision for a single vpa call

-by specifying the precision as the second input to vpa
+by specifying the precision as the second input to vpa.

-This call does not affect digits
+This call does not affect digits.
+For example,

-approximate pi
+approximate pi with 100 digits.

 vpa(pi,100)